zzolo/zzolo.github.com/pages/cv.md

 ## Publishing

 - Contributed to and enhanced [content at Star Tribune](http://startribune.com/alan-palazzolo/440928273/).
-- Analysis, coding, or reporting at [WNYC](http://www.wnyc.org/people/alan-palazzolo/).
+- Analysis, coding, and reporting at [WNYC](http://www.wnyc.org/people/alan-palazzolo/).
-- Designed, coded, or wrote [articles on MinnPost](http://minnpost.com/author/alan-palazzolo).
+- Designed, coded, and wrote [articles on MinnPost](http://minnpost.com/author/alan-palazzolo).
 - Articles written for Source (Open News) on [keeping costs down on news apps](https://source.opennews.org/en-US/learning/building-news-apps-shoestring/), the [Legislature Tracker](https://source.opennews.org/en-US/articles/launching-minnesota-legislative-bill-tracker/), as well as [Simple Map and Tulip](https://source.opennews.org/en-US/articles/mapping-made-simple-tulip/).
 - Co-authored book entitled [Mapping with Drupal](http://shop.oreilly.com/product/0636920021230.do) published by O'Reilly Media, focused on providing a solid base for Drupal site builders and architects to get up to speed with web mapping and specifically mapping in Drupal.